Best VPN for Chrome 2020 – VPNs for Chrome Extensions Included

 Gritty security features and excellent platform compatibility make NordVPN’s Chrome extension, one of the best options for users out there.
 Its Chrome extension is incredibly lightweight and doesn’t slow down the browser speed too much as to spoil the whole experience.

-The best part about NordVPN is its ability to unblock geo-restricted sites through its astonishing server infrastructure spread over 60+ countries and offering 3359 servers in total.
+The best part about NordVPN is its ability to unblock geo-restricted sites such as netflix through its astonishing server infrastructure spread over 60+ countries and offering 3359 servers in total.
 It even has a SmartPlay feature for Online TV enthusiasts to power an unadulterated, viewing experience.

 On top of AES 256 military grade encryption and multiple protocol support, users will also get access to DoubleVPN, CyberSec, Kill Switch features.
 This goes on to show just how much versatility this service brings to the table for VPN users to increase, expand or diversify their security online.
 (See this detailed norvpn review)